sverweij/dependency-cruiser/doc/faq.md

 > Newer versions of the `--init` generator automatically do this for you.

+As of version 18.2.0 dependency-cruiser also recognizes configuration files written in TypeScript - provided the node.js environment it runs in directly supports them.

 </details>

 ### Q: Does dependency-cruiser support granularity finer than modules (e.g. classes, functions, variables, ...)?